Using the Ikea Pax system as storage in my craft studio is a case of “If You Build It, She Will Come!!

 Using Double Sided Tape

-I didn’t want to screw into the underside of the pullout because the material is so thin, so we used double sided taped to attach the wooden spacers onto it instead.
+Not wanting to screw into the underside of the pullout because the material is so thin, we used double sided taped to attach the wooden spacers instead.

 Pre-Drill

-We predrilled in three places along the length of each spacer; to prevent yourself from pre-drilling the hole too deep, wrap a piece of green tape around the drill bit at the depth you want to drill to.
+Pre-drill in three spots along the length of each spacer.
+To prevent from pre-drilling too deep, wrap a piece of green tape around the drill bit at the depth you want.
 Once the drill bit reaches the top of the tape, it’s time to move on and pre-drill the next one!

-We installed the screws where we predrilled.
-We then reattached the piece of hardware we removed, flipped the whole thing right-side up again and positioned the pull-out tray in the cabinet against the cardboard spacer, ready to be screwed down.
+Then flip the whole thing right-side up again and position the pull-out tray in the cabinet against the cardboard spacer, ready to be screwed down.

 Slide the sliding mechanism out from the pullout at the back part way and line both ends up against the back of the cabinet.
 Make sure that it’s also tight against the cardboard spacer (seen on the left).

-Once the pullout was positioned exactly where we wanted it, we then predrilled and screwed the back end into place.
+Once the pullout is positioned, predrill and screw the back end into place.
 Hubs wanted me to pass along to you that pre-drilling the hole actually strengthens the bond of the screw because you’re not ‘ripping’ the fibres apart.
-There was only one exception where we didn’t pre-drill, which you’ll see below, to prevent sawdust from getting into the ball bearings.
+There was only one exception where we didn’t pre-drill, to prevent sawdust from getting into the ball bearings.

 Clean as You Go

 When the back and middle are screwed in place, it’s better to remove the tray from the hardware and finish off the front, then remount it when you’re done.
-As mentioned previously, Hubs didn’t pre-drill the front holes because he didn’t want to create sawdust that might get caught up in the ball bearings and clog them up.
-He simply screwed in the front without pre-drilling.
+Hubs didn’t pre-drill the front holes because he didn’t want to create sawdust that might get caught up in the ball bearings and clog them up.

 Here is the adapted pullout all done; now it houses my glass grinder.